SamScholefield/empty-project/README.md

 ### Angular Material
 * Components are loaded from material.module.ts
-* Custom theming via custome-theme.scss
+* Custom theming via custom-theme.scss

 When using custom theming both the `<div>` class in app.component.html AND the overlayContainer in app.module.ts must be edited to fully support light or dark themes (modals, menus, dialogs).